 First Year students on the Outdoor Adventure Pre-Fall Program will explore the natural world, reflect on their upcoming college experience, and learn the intricacies of one of the six adventure activities we offer on this exciting, overnight camping trip.
 Students are placed in small groups with student trip leaders, camping each night and learning the intricate skills of paddling, hiking, climbing, or caving.
 The student instructor teams will also address questions and lead discussions on issues often in the minds of first-year students.
 This experience is designed to allow incoming students to have fun, make lasting friendships, and ease the transition to college life.

 Pathways to Peer Leadership is designed for first year students to start off their Loyola career as leaders, while acclimating to the Loyola and Baltimore community.
 Pathways to Peer Leadership is a certification training program which trains the principles of peer education, listening skills, responding and referral skills, reducing high risk behaviors, confrontation skills, presenting and programming skills, creating inclusive communities, and personal care.
 At the end of the program, students will have the opportunity to become Certified Peer Educators through the Bacchus Network.

 Learn more about Pathways to Peer Leadership >>

 Strategies For Success

-Strategies for Success is a one-day workshop for first year students with disabilities who want to get a head start on their Loyola experience.
-Strategy for Success attendees participate in a day of fun and informative activities designed to introduce them to the services, resources, and supports that will assist them during their time at Loyola.
-Information will also be provided on time-management techniques; study skills; requesting accommodations; and taking care of oneself while in college.
-Participants also learn about the importance of developing self-advocacy skills, which will help them navigate through their college journey.
+Strategies for Success is a one-day workshop for first-year students with disabilities who will get a head start to their Loyola experience.
+Attendees participate in a day of fun and informative activities designed to introduce them to the services, resources, and supports that will assist them during their time at Loyola.

 Learn more about Strategies for Success >>